People Ops & HR influencers to follow in 2024

 On LinkedIn and Twitter, Mark advises leaders and industry professionals on HR transformation, employee well-being, benefits, best practices, and more.

-Mary Jantsch is the Head of Talent & Partner Success at Elpha, a startup devoted to helping women navigate careers in technology.
+Until recently Mary Jantsch was the Head of Talent & Partner Success at Elpha, a startup devoted to helping women navigate careers in technology.
 Through her role at Elpha, Mary helps connect companies to source, hire, and keep more women at work.

 The expert strongly believes in investing in culture, people, and processes from an organization’s very start.
 You’ll find candid insights and actionable advice on all things HR and people ops on her social channels.